 Get an Advent calendar.
 This is a great way to get the little ones excited about Christmas.
-Each morning have count down to Christmas.
+Each morning is one day closer to Christmas.
 I got a really cute Melissa and Doug Advent Calendar on Amazon.
-It’s a wooden cut out magnetic tree with little wooden magnetic ornaments.
-I can’t want for her to take one off every day to countdown Christmas.
+It’s a wooden cut-out magnetic tree with little wooden magnetic ornaments.
+I can’t wait for her to take one off every day to countdown Christmas.

-Here is a sample list of holiday activities to every day until Christmas.
+Here is a sample list of holiday activities done every day until Christmas.

 December 1st: Put up and decorate Christmas Tree.

 December 2nd: Make a Christmas ornament for our tree (I try to do this each year).